 Once the weaver has tufted the pattern onto the canvas, another fabric (the secondary backing) is attached to the back of the rug.
-The secondary backing is attached with an all natural rubber glue, which is FCS certified.
+The secondary backing is attached with a non toxic latex glue.

 Flatweave rugs are made by hand without a “pile.”
 Some common names for flatweave include kelim, dhurrie, and tapestry.

 Flatweave rugs are woven on a horizontal or a vertical loom by threading cotton, wool, or silk through the warp.
 They may either have a fringe or a folded edge.

 Our wall to wall carpeting is handtufted in 100% organic wool.
 The surface wool pile is locked in place with a secondary backing of certified organic cotton.